 Why play Git?

-Based on my observations as a teaching assistant for Purdue CS240 course, the number of cheating incidents in Fall 2014 dropped greatly compared to that in previous semesters, much thanks to the introduction of Git version control system.
+Based on my observations as a teaching assistant for Purdue CS240 course, using Git to manage student submissions makes it much easier to track their progress and detect cheating.
 By asking students to continuously

 git commit their progress on assignments and counting this progress as part of the grade, students have less incentive to risking their grade copying the source code of others.
 For instructors, analyzing cheating cases becomes much easier thanks to the commit log.
 The professor and I agreed that both students and instructors would be better off with full experience of Git.
 So we picked GitLab as the base, and developed gitlab-ag to add extra features we want.